Skip to main content

 Background Verification

-In the Netherlands, hiring demands rigorous background checks.
+In the Netherlands, hiring demands careful and lawful background checks.
 Mercans simplifies this through our EOR services.
 We offer a comprehensive suite of checks:

 • Identity Verification scrutinizes official IDs